 What am I trying to get at?
 It’s evident from this that QB is the weakest position on the team, so bad that they’ve actually cost the team 1.55 wins.
 And by the way if you think Alex Smith is the answer, his WPA last year was 0.60 and this year 0.89.
 No thanks.

-- Kansas City Chiefs training camp updates 7/30 - Arrowhead Pride (blog)
+- Kansas City Chiefs need their best players to be their leaders - Arrowhead Pride (blog)